So you know well about "dog food"?

-Wrong thought, sorry.
-Contrary to others, at MYGERMANSHEPHERD.ORG we are not talking about differences in dog food brands - because differences there are irrelevant.
-What's relevant is: Industrial pet food is a waste product, it is the skillful combo of carcasses and rancid Retail waste with manmade plastics, medicines and toxic chemicals!
+Industrial pet "food" is a waste product: it is the skillful combo of carcasses and rancid Retail waste with manmade plastics, medication and toxic chemicals!

 Meaning, the carcasses are from deer and other game, horses, monkeys, lions, snakes, cattle and poultry, deceased and euthanized family pets like dogs and cats - and the rats attracted by this smelly stew.